A fitness platform for where the Caribbean trains.

 A plan that tastes like the place.

 Aisha's nutrition plan is built from a Caribbean food library, not an American macro app.
-Day one feels like she landed somewhere.
+Underneath, bush medicine remedies from Esme — the herbalist on her care team — pair with the day's training.

 Your 14-day plan